Clinical Data Transparency - Global

 Communicating Study Results in Simple Language

 Ipsen has committed to providing simple lay/plain language summaries, that include study results, in accordance with new regulatory requirements and as part of an Ipsen initiative to address the growing demand for transparency.
-These summaries aim to make clinical study information accessible to everyone.
+These summaries aim to make clinical study information accessible to everyone and to ultimately enhance communication between patients, caregivers, and healthcare professionals.

 Summaries are typically published within a year following the end of the trial or shortly after the marketing authorization has been granted.
 The summaries are accessible on the EU Clinical Trials Portal (euclinicaltrials.eu), Ipsen’s official website (Ipsen.com) and alongside company-sponsored journal publications (subject to journal rules).